 Find your passion project

 Peace Corps service can be the first step toward a career or the continuation of a life's work.
 Sharpen your skills in a field you've always loved, or challenge yourself with a new opportunity.
-Volunteers go to work every day excited by the opportunity to make change.
-Here's what they do.

 Agriculture: Lead grassroots efforts to fight hunger

 Agriculture Volunteers work with small-scale farmers and families to increase food security and production and adapt to climate change while promoting environmental conservation.